Green Point suburb profile

 Green Point rental market trends

-The rental market in Green Point has experienced moderate growth, with house rents increasing by 6.8% over the past year to $820 per week, while unit rents have risen 7.6% to $525 per week.
-This steady growth reflects the suburb's appeal, offering a balanced lifestyle with access to local amenities and natural surroundings, making it an attractive option for both renters and investors.
+The rental market in Green Point has experienced moderate growth, with house rents increasing 8.6% over the past year to $825 per week, while unit rents have risen 5% to $525 per week.
+With its appealing coastal lifestyle and ongoing development, Green Point continues to attract both renters and investors seeking a balanced mix of growth and affordability.

 Suburbs near Green Point